 I can’t remember exactly how much time was actually covered in history class about the journey of Lewis and Clark to explore the land purchased from Napoleon and France by President Thomas Jefferson in 1803.
-I know it was discussed, but essentially it was glossed over in text and given a paragraph or two.
+I know it was discussed, but essentially it was glossed over in the textbook and given a paragraph or two.
 The magnitude of what they did, especially in those times, was never presented.

 Thankfully, the Ken Burns documentary production of Lewis & Clark: The Journey of the Corps of Discovery rectifies this.
-Burns makes the case that the journey of Lewis & Clark as at least as important as the journey to the moon – if not more important.
+Burns makes the case that the journey of Lewis & Clark is at least as important as the journey to the moon – if not more important.
 When they set out, the United States was a collection of former British Colonies on the Atlantic Ocean.
 By the time they returned, the nation stretched from sea to shining sea.
-In addition to exploring the land purchased, they also explored the disputed Oregon Territory, came back with details of many of new species of plant and wildlife, forged relationships with Native Americans along the way, and provided confirmation that the mythical Northwest Passage, searched for by so many for so long, didn’t exist.
+In addition to exploring the land purchased, they also explored the disputed Oregon Territory, came back with details of many new species of plant and wildlife, forged relationships with Native Americans along the way, and provided confirmation that the mythical Northwest Passage, searched for by so many for so long, didn’t exist.

 The history behind the two men who led the expedition is in itself somewhat astonishing.
 Merriweather Lewis was Thomas Jefferson’s personal secretary.
-Only twenty eight years old, he was an unlikely selection.
-He had been an army officer and considered to be skilled on the frontier.
+Only twenty-eight years old, he was an unlikely selection.
+He had been an army officer and was considered to be skilled on the frontier.
 It had been noted he was prone to depression and sometimes he drank too much.
 The depression seems evident at times when there are no entries in his journal.
 Burns focuses on these bouts of depression quite a bit, as they resulted in the suicide of Lewis a few years after the expedition returned.

 William Clark was a frontiersman, having spent time on what was then the western frontier – Kentucky and Ohio.
-He didn’t have the same education as Lewis, but had the knowledge and temperament.
+He didn’t have the same education as Lewis but had the knowledge and temperament.
 In the end, he would be the one to tell the stories and details of the expedition as Lewis died without ever forming a manuscript from the journals they kept along the way.
 Luckily, the journals themselves did survive.

 The trip itself was treacherous.
 The budget was just $2,500.
-In addition to the fact that they spent most of it going upstream against the currents of the muddy Missouri River, there were the usual dangers of frontier life and exploration: wild animals, disease, lack of food, weather.
+In addition to the fact that they spent most of it going upstream against the currents of the muddy Missouri River, there were the usual dangers of frontier life and exploration: wild animals, disease, lack of food, and weather.
 In addition, the men had no idea of where they were going or what they would encounter along the way.
 While the astronauts could look up and see the moon (and remain in contact with their base back here in Houston) Lewis & Clark were on their own, venturing to places they could never have imagined.
-There were no photographs or descriptions of the Great Plains or Rocky Mountains.
+There were no photographs or descriptions of the Great Plains or the Rocky Mountains.
 In addition, they could never be certain of how the Native American population would react to them along the way.

 Burns tells the tale in a beautiful and reverent manner.
 He’s shot all along the route the Corps of Discovery took; beautiful shots of prairie and mountain, of sunrises and snowstorms, of river and ocean.
 The cinematography is stunning all the way through.
 The trademark moving soundtrack – present in all of Burns’ productions – is here too, evoking emotions and setting the tone for what’s happening.
 Even though we know what happened in history, it’s handled here in such a way that at times there is suspense, as there is also hope.

 Largely narrated by Hal Holbrook, with commentary by various writers, the story of the journey is told based on the journals that Lewis & Clark kept, plus a few letters penned by other members of the expedition which were preserved.
-Burns brings in other characters’ points of views by having the narration switch to different actors, such as Adam Arkin, Matthew Broderick, and Sam Waterston.
+Burns brings in other characters’ points of view by having the narration switch to different actors, such as Adam Arkin, Matthew Broderick, and Sam Waterston.